-SCOPS is an industry led group that works in the interest of the UK sheep industry.
-It recognises that, left unchecked, anthelmintic resistance is one of the biggest challenges to the future health and profitability of the sector.
+The Sustainable Control of Parasites in Sheep (SCOPS) is a voluntary, industry-led group that works in the interest of the UK sheep industry.
+It recognises that, left unchecked, resistance to parasiticides will become one of the biggest challenges to the future health and profitability of the sector.

-The SCOPS Steering Group was formed to develop sustainable strategies for parasite control in sheep, facilitate and oversee the delivery of these recommendations to the industry and ensure that new research and development is incorporated to refine and improve advice given to the sheep industry.
-The group consists of individuals and organisations with an active interest in the sustainable control of parasites and includes industry bodies, UK levy bodies, sheep farmers, vets, animal health advisers, parasitologists, researchers and others - as listed on the front page of this website.
+The SCOPS Steering Group was formed to develop sustainable, responsible and practical strategies for parasite control in sheep which ensure the responsible use of parasiticides in conjunction with other means of control.
+It consists of individuals and organisations with an active interest in the sustainable control of parasites and includes industry bodies, UK levy bodies, sheep farmers, vets, animal health advisers, parasitologists, researchers and others (as listed on the homepage of this website).
+The group facilitates and oversees the delivery of these recommendations to the industry and ensures that new research and development is incorporated to refine and improve advice to the sheep industry.

-SCOPS is funded by nine organisations that sit on the Steering Group - Agrisearch, AHDA, AHDB Beef & Lamb, AMTRA, HCC, NOAH, NFU, NSA and QMS.
+SCOPS is funded by 10 organisations that sit on the Steering Group - Agrisearch, AHDA, AHDB Beef & Lamb, AMTRA, HCC, NOAH, NFU, NSA, QMS and Vetpol.